radwinskis/RSAbs/README.md

 pip install RSAbs
 ```
 ## Function Parameters
-There are two functions which make up the RSAbs package.
+There are four functions which make up the RSAbs package.
 1) ```sh
     absorptions(spectra_df, wavelength_df, integrity='ASD_CR')
     ```
+Functionality: creates DataFrame of all absorption wavelength positions

-spectra_df: dataframe with spectra as columns
+spectra_df: dataframe with spectra as columns (leave out wavelength column, if applicable)

 wavelength_df: dataframe with wavelength as column